igoradulian/DynamicStackADT/README.md

 * count - count items in the stack
 * clear - remove all items from stack
 * isEmpty - checks if stack is empty

+How to use:
+Just clone project or download the zip file.
+If you don't want use them as part of CMAKE just copy these files:

+StackInterface.h
+DynamicStack.h
+DynamicStack.cpp

+I also would appricated if you suggest improvements and fix bugs.